AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 * I used the same data on track 1 to teach the car to drive with the speed as I did on the simulator.
 * The work is primitive just to test out the idea and to see what happen.
 It was not refined just yet.
 * I added throttle data to the network in order to get the prediction on the throttle as well as steering.
-* One could use throttle information to adjust the speed accordingly to the tracks.
 * So I don't need to set the target constant speed.
 * The aim was to let the car learn when to go fast or slow in the straight line, conering, up hills or down hills.